candy-kingdom/mints/README.md

 ## Overview

-{Name} is a micro-framework that allows you to build CLI apps in declarative and natural way.
+{Name} is a microframework that allows you to build CLI apps in declarative and natural way.
 It's a lightweight alternative to Click, Plac or Fire with the annotations based API.

 Consider the following example as a demonstration of {Name} capabilities: